 - December, 2021: Construction begins as 100% of Pearl City Clay House construction funding is secured thanks to the generosity of local foundations and community supporters.

-- COMING IN 2022: Pearl City Clay House opens at 220 East 2nd St in Downtown Jamestown.
+- November, 2022: Pearl City Clay House opens at 220 East 2nd St in Downtown Jamestown.